inspirer/textmapper/documentation.md

 	   | '-' expr %prec unaryMinus
 	;

-Without the *unaryMinus* precedence, ```-1-1``` can be parsed in two ways: either as ```-(1-1)```, or as ```(-1)-1```.
+Without the *unaryMinus* precedence, `-1-1` can be parsed in two ways: either as `-(1-1)`, or as `(-1)-1`.

 ## State markers

 It is possible to mark any position on the right-hand side of a rule with a state marker.
 The syntax for state markers is a period followed by an identifier.
 The main purpose of state markers is to expose parser internals to generated code for advanced parsing techniques, such as semicolon insertion.
-The same marker identifier can occur multiple times in a grammar, capturing parser states including one of its positions.
+The same marker identifier can occur multiple times in a grammar, capturing parser states that include at least one of its positions.
 Keep in mind that one parser state corresponds to multiple positions in the grammar, and vice versa, one position in the grammar usually participates in more than one state.

 	ReturnStatement:
 	    'return' ';'